russfeld/ksucs-hugo-theme/static/files/syllabus-no-copyright-no-honesty.md

 ### University Excused Absences

 K-State has a [University Excused Absence policy (Section F62)](https://www.k-state.edu/provost/universityhb/fhsecf.html).
 Class absence(s) will be handled between the instructor and the student unless there are other university offices involved.
 For university excused absences, instructors shall provide the student the opportunity to make up missed assignments, activities, and/or attendance specific points that contribute to the course grade, unless they decide to excuse those missed assignments from the student’s course grade.
 Please see the policy for a complete list of university excused absences and how to obtain one.
 Students are encouraged to contact their instructor regarding their absences.

-### Copyright Notice

-&copy; The materials in this online course fall under the protection of all intellectual property, copyright and trademark laws of the U.S. The digital materials included here come with the legal permissions and releases of the copyright holders.
-These course materials should be used for educational purposes only; the contents should not be distributed electronically or otherwise beyond the confines of this online course.
-The URLs listed here do not suggest endorsement of either the site owners or the contents found at the sites.
-Likewise, mentioned brands (products and services) do not suggest endorsement.
-Students own copyright to what they create.